Arrowood History, Family Crest & Coats of Arms

-First found in Lancashire where they held a family seat as Lords of the Manor.
+The surname Arrowood was first found in Lancashire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held estates in that shire.

 This web page shows only a small excerpt of our Arrowood research.
-Another 271 words (19 lines of text) covering the years 1510, 1600, 1468, 1455 and 1487 are included under the topic Early Arrowood History in all our PDF Extended History products and printed products wherever possible.
+Another 136 words (10 lines of text) covering the years 1510, 1600, 1468, 1455 and 1487 are included under the topic Early Arrowood History in all our PDF Extended History products and printed products wherever possible.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Arrowood or a variant listed above: